heshdotcc/wormhole-vaa-observer/infrastructure/README.md

 This guide assumes you will use a Kubernetes cluster to deploy the project.
 Still, it's useful for Docker (or podman) too.

+Refer to [heshdotcc/hacklab](https://github.com/heshdotcc/hacklab) repo as a guide for working manifests that deploy MinIO, Prometheus, Grafana, Loki, Alloy, and Nvidia operator.

 For the Kubernetes guide you will need to create a namespace:
 ```
 kubectl create ns wormhole